qqgzi/LanMe/README.md

    </h1>
 </div>
    Welcome to here, let's get to know LanMe together. </br>
-   we introduce LanMe (澜湄), the first open-source multilingual framework for Southeast Asian financial NLP.
-LanMe includes the multilingual instruction dataset SeaFitd, fine-tuned financial LLM SeaFllm, and the evaluation benchmark SeaFBen.
-SeaFitd covers 26 datasets in 5 Southeast Asian languages (Thai, Indonesian, Vietnamese, Filipino, and Malay), containing 369,849 data points across 5 financial tasks, expanding the breadth and depth of low-resource language financial modeling.
-Using this, we fine-tune the SeaLLM-7B backbone model to create the innovative financial LLM SeaFllm.
-We then evaluate vairous models using SeaFBen, the first comprehensive multilingual benchmark, covering unseen, balanced cross-lingual tasks.
-Experimental results show that existing LLMs struggle with low-resource languages, exhibiting issues catastrophic forgetting and language performance disparities and biases, with SeaFllm outperforming various LLMs, including Southeast Asian's LLMs and large-parameter ChatGPT.
-Our research highlights the potential of LanMe to fill gaps in financial NLP for Southeast Asian, offering high-quality annotated datasets, evaluation tools, and models
+  While Large Language Models (LLMs) have significantly improved financial analy- sis, their focus on dominant monolingual languages like Chinese and English has left Southeast Asian low-resource languages largely neglected.
+To address this gap, we introduce LanMe (澜湄), the first open-source multilingual framework for Southeast Asian financial NLP.
+LanMe includes the multilingual instruction dataset SeaFITD, fine-tuned financial LLM SeaFGPT, and the evaluation benchmark SeaFBEN.
+SeaFITD covers 26 datasets in 5 Southeast Asian (SEA) languages (Thai, Indonesian, Vietnamese, Filipino, and Malay), containing 369,849 data points across 5 financial tasks, expanding the breadth and depth of low-resource language financial modeling.
+Leveraging this, we fine-tune the SeaLLM-7B backbone model to create the innovative financial LLM SeaFGPT.
+We then evaluate various LLMs using SeaFBEN, the first comprehensive multilingual benchmark, covering unseen, balanced cross-lingual tasks.
+Experimental results show that existing LLMs struggle with low-resource languages, exhibiting issues catastrophic forgetting and language performance disparities and biases, with our SeaFGPT-V2 version surpasses various LLMs, including SEA LLMs and and proprietary ones, despite the latter’s massive parameters.
+Qwen2-based SeaFGPT-V1 shows similar excellence, benefiting from diverse, high-quality instruction sets and strategic fine-tuning.
+Our study underscores LanMe’s potential to narrow the divide in low-resource financial NLP for SEA, providing a top-tier annotated dataset, evaluation tool, and model.
 <!-- 作者部分
 <h1 align="left">Main Contributors</h1>